Overview

 Broadcast Interval

 The broadcast interval setting is used to configure the interval of time between these broadcasts.
-For example, a value of 1 indicates that the device should broadcast every second, and a value of 3600 indicates that the device should broadcast once an hour.
+For example, a value of 5 indicates that the device should broadcast every five seconds, and a value of 3600 indicates that the device should broadcast once an hour.

 Debug Level